Integrations

 Why Laudos.AI

 The right queue reduces delays: priority, modality, client, and criticality should be visible before the text starts.
-The useful answer is not a generic AI pitch: it is whether the workflow stays reviewable, integrated, and safe enough for real radiology operations.
+The first value appears when exam context arrives without copy-paste, the report returns to the right system, and errors remain visible for support.

 Decision criteria